-Even must-have plugin such as Broken Link Checker, Google XML Sitemaps, SEO Auto Links, etc are the one that eat most of your database.
+Even must-have plugins such as Broken Link Checker, Google XML Sitemaps, SEO Auto Links, etc are the ones that eats most of your database.

-Above are a few type of plugins that I know will directly impact your site.
-To manually find out which plugins is affecting your site, please use P3 (Plugin Performance Profiler) to receive a detailed report of each plugin load time.
+Above are a few types of plugins that I know will directly impact your site.
+To manually find out which plugins are affecting your site, please use P3 (Plugin Performance Profiler) to receive a detailed report of each plugin load time.